DR. PETE WEISS: Accepting, Setting and Embracing Limits For the New Year

 Understanding and accepting our personal limits is critical to our emotional, spiritual and physical wellbeing.

-Noted psychiatrist M. Scott Peck, author of The Road Less Traveled, defines emotional health as the ability to accept reality, even though it may be emotionally painful.
+Noted psychiatrist M. Scott Peck, the author of The Road Less Traveled, defines emotional health as the ability to accept reality, even though it may be emotionally painful.

-Unfortunately it’s precisely because facing up to our limits is emotionally painful, that we choose to deny them.
+Unfortunately, it’s precisely because facing up to our limits is emotionally painful, that we choose to deny them.

 In denying our limits we can continue to engage in harmful or unproductive behaviors.
 For example, I recently injured my right knee while running.